-A committee has been created by the State Forest Department to investigate the damage, which is believed to be worth about Rs.
+The State Forest Department has established a commission to look into the damage, which is estimated to be worth over Rs.
 11150,000.
-Under Project Tiger, the state has received Rs.
-10 million in central funds to assist in the restoration of infrastructure that has been damaged.
+The state has got Rs.
+10 million in central funding via Project Tiger to help with the repair of damaged infrastructure.

 Damage from Cyclone Amphan

 According to a quick assessment report from June 2020 by the Indian Red Cross Society (IRCS), there were 2.9 million houses that were reported destroyed in the Indian state of West Bengal.
 It was necessary to have supplies available, including shelter kits, cooking equipment, tarps, and several lighting alternatives for people who had either entirely or partially lost their homes.

 Damage was done to 5,142 sub-centres at the community level, 563 primary health centres, and 169 Block primary health centres in the state of West Bengal as a result of the storm.
 The COVID-19 outbreak had already placed an excessive demand on the available health systems, and the destruction caused by the hurricane made this condition even worse.